MassiveNoobie/py_bootcamp/README.md

 Interested in following along on your computer?
 Learning python beginnger pieces is difficult without typing all of the code yourself, however you can use this as a place to quickly ctrl+f find information as you're grinding through another bootcamp too.

-Consider installing; anaconda distribution https://dev3lop.com/setup-anaconda3-a-data-science-toolkit/
+Consider installing; anaconda distribution https://dev3lop.com/setup-anaconda3-a-data-science-toolkit/ you'll want jupyter notebooks installed more than anything and I'm excited for everyone who is taking this first step.
+Celebrate your victory.
+Welcome to python.